Medical Outreach Indigenous Chronic Disease Program (MOICD)

 A Joint Program Steering Committee (JPSC) has been established by the NTML, the Northern Territory Department of Health, AMSANT and Baker IDI Heart and Diabetes Institute to undertake strategic planning and coordination functions for the Rural Health Outreach Fund and the MOICD programs in the Northern Territory.

-The first meeting of the JPSC was jointly chaired by NTML CEO Debbie Blumel and Department of Health representative Leslie Kemmis in Alice Springs on 16 July.
-Participants agreed that needs-based planning is essential to account for geographical differences and equitable distribution of services.
+The inaugural JPSC meeting took place in Alice Springs 16 July 2013 and participants agreed that needs-based planning is essential to account for geographical differences and equitable distribution of services.